Treating Mental Health Conditions

 Every visit Chart notes If the chart notes include all required elements listed below, then 30-day or 60-day reports are not required.

-Every 30 days Report When treating an unrelated mental health condition that is retarding recovery of an accepted condition.
+Every 30 days Narrative Report This report is required only upon request from the insurer when treating an unrelated mental health condition that is delaying recovery of an accepted condition on the claim

-Every 60 days Report When treating an accepted mental health condition.
+Every 60 days Narrative Report This report is required only upon request from the insurer when treating an accepted mental health condition.

 Reporting requirements summary